vflopes/redister/README.md

 * A node must lock a flag on other nodes (standalone Redis) and keep the TTL of this flag up to date
 * The node must have a high random integer stamp greater than 50% of other nodes
-* The node must have the leadership of the majority nodes An other minor logics that makes the quorum fast as light speed to choose a leader.
+* The node must have the leadership of the majority nodes

+And other minor logics that makes the quorum fast as light speed to choose a leader.

 **Redister supports persistence?**